 If you want to make your own homemade bread machine mixes, it is a simple and frugal project.
 Anyone can quickly make this easy bread machine mix to use in their bread maker.

-Last year, I committed to baking bread for our family.
+Several years ago, I committed to baking bread for our family.
+Amazingly and thankfully, baking bread been a habit that is stuck!
 It’s so easy, very delicious and much more economical than buying bread.
 At less than $0.50 a loaf, we enjoy the savings and the taste of fresh bread.
-Here is the bread recipe I typically use.
+This is the bread recipe I typically use.

 I started with my reliable white bread recipe.
 It is slightly different from my oven baked white bread, but still delicious.
 I combined all the ingredients in my canning jars and stored them in the pantry.
 I also discovered that a 5 pound bag of flour will make 5 jars of bread machine mix, using the following recipe.